2016 Texas Tech Red Raiders football team: No. 20 West Virginia

-Oklahoma
+No. 16 Oklahoma

 The Red Raiders and Sooners broke the NCAA record for combined offensive yards in a single game with a total of 1,708 yards, with each team having 854 yards.
 Texas Tech quarterback Patrick Mahomes tied the record for most passing yards in a single game with 734 yards, while the combined 125 points is the second most points in a game involving a ranked team.